Roomify/docs/bat/drupal/search_availability.rst

 Searching for Availability
 ***************************
-There are several way to search for availability, which ultimately, resolves in using the BAT PHP Library to determine in what state a unit finds itself over a given period of time.
+There are several way to search for availability, which ultimately, resolves in using the BAT PHP Library to determine in what state a unit is in over a given period of time.

-BAT for Drupal supports, out of the box, availability search integrated with the Search API and the Facet API.
+BAT for Drupal supports out-of-the-box availability searches, integrated with the Search API and the Facet API.
 This enables you to build a view of search results where availability search is another search facet.

 Requirements
 ------------

-# Make sure the BAT Facets module is enabled.
+#.
+Make sure the BAT Facets module is enabled.
-# We are going to be using a Search View so the "Search Views" module (bundled with the Search API) needs to be enabled as well.
+#.
+We are going to be using a Search View so the "Search Views" module (bundled with the Search API) needs to be enabled as well.
-# Finally, for the example we are going to be using the MySQL Drupal database as a back-end so we will need the `Search API Database Search <https://www.drupal.org/project/search_api_db>`_ module.
+#.
+Finally, for the example, we are going to be using the MySQL Drupal database as a back-end so we will need the `Search API Database Search <https://www.drupal.org/project/search_api_db>`_ module.

 Create an index of types
 -------------------------
-The BAT Facets module does search on types of items and presents a type as available over a given date arrange if there is at least one item of that type available.
+The BAT Facets module does a search on types of units and presents a type as available over a given date range if there is at least one unit of that type available.

-Create a server for our meeting rooms:
+Create a server for meeting rooms:

 .. image:: images/meeting-room-server.png

-Create an index of meeting rooms
+Create an index of meeting rooms:

 .. image:: images/meeting-room-index.png

-Add a facet on Type ID
+Add a Facet on Type ID
 ----------------------
 Add a facet of the type Type ID

 .. image:: images/type-id-facet.png

 Configure the facet to use the BAT State widget, selecting the event states to return on search.
-By choosing the Available state you will get back Types that are available (the typical use case), but you can just as easily search for other states.
+By choosing the **Available** state, you will get back types that are available (the typical use case), but you can just as easily search for other states.

 .. image:: images/bat-state-widget.png